antonio-war/SwiftyGPT/README.md

 - **Mockable**: SwiftyGPT employs protocol-oriented programming to guarantee testability and maintainability.
 It already exposes some mock objects that can be seamlessly utilized in testing or SwiftUI previews, eliminating the need for actual API calls.

 ---
+# Explore
+Explore SwiftGPT's capabilities with Explorer app that showcases some of the most popular use cases and provides practical examples of how to utilize it in your projects.<br>
+Whether you're interested in generating text, having conversations, or summarizing documents, Explorer demonstrates the power and versatility of SwiftGPT.

+---
 # Recommendations

 To ensure security and flexibility, we recommend loading your OpenAI API key using environment variables instead of hardcoding it directly into your source code.
 This approach offers several advantages: